Ethiopia: What we know so far about the 'foiled coup' | DW | 24.06.2019

-Amhara's state president, his advisor, and the state attorney general - all three were killed on Saturday, as people in military uniform stormed the local government offices in the Amhara state capital Bahir Dar.
-A little later Ethiopia's army.chief of staff Seare Mekonnenand a retired general were killed by Seare's own body-guard – an attack which Ethiopia's government believes to be related.
+Amhara's state president, his adviser, and the state attorney general — all three were killed on Saturday, as people in military uniform stormed the local government offices in the Amhara state capital Bahir Dar.
+A little later Ethiopia's armychief of staff, Seare Mekonnen, and a retired general were killed by Seare's own body-guard — an attack that Ethiopia's government believes to be related.

 All of this was reported by the office of the prime minister, including announcements by Prime Minister Abiy Ahmed himself, or state media.
 Since Saturday internet lines have been cut and state-run media have been the primary source of information.